Ferenas/CPN/README.md

 ## Prerequisite
 * The requirements are in **requirements.txt**.
 However, the settings are not limited to it (CUDA 11.0, Pytorch 1.7 for one RTX3090).
 Besides,the batch size could be even larger like 8 or 16 if you have sufficient GPU resources, which you may get higher performance than the paper reported.
-* The pretrained_weight for the initialization of ResNet38 and well-trained CPN is [here](https://pan.baidu.com/s/1mx2vX2iRNsXum82n4x-xqw)
+* The pretrained_weight for the initialization of ResNet38 and well-trained CPN is [here](https://pan.baidu.com/s/1n7ihgKLQkYyHghVLWRViEw)
- in BaiDuYun, and the code is **v55t**.
+ in BaiDuYun, and the code is **xwnr**.
 * PASCAL VOC 2012 devkit with expanded version, which includes 10582 training samples.
 ## Usage
 1. Train the CPN to obtain the weight, which will be saved in "CPN/CPN".
 Remember to set the **VOC12 and pre-trained weight** path in the script.